ramadatta/Scripts/README.md

 <h3> Scripts

-I started my bioinformatics career in 2012 and am presently working as a bioinfomratics researcher/engineer.
-During my work I used to come across many challenges and tasks which are needed to accomplished either using open source software tools or writing my scripts for the analysis.
-It sometimes takes up, immense time just searching a tiny detail for starting our analysis and if you are biologist with little programming experience, it is really hard experience.
-So, since I am benefitted from the community, I felt it is also my duty to share my scripts and other important pipelines, which I used for my own analysis.
+I started my bioinformatics career in 2012 and am presently working as a bioinformatics researcher/engineer.
+During my work I used to come across many challenges and tasks which are needed to accomplished either using open source software tools or writing my own scripts for the analysis.
+It sometimes takes up, immense time just searching a tiny detail for starting our analysis and if you are biologist with little programming experience, it might not all be really easy.
+So, since I am benefitted from the bioinformatics community, I felt it is also my duty to share my scripts and other important pipelines, which I used for my own analysis.

 Having said that, I would still give a caution, because these are written according my requirements and are needed to be polished when applying to some other's data.
-SO, Please use these scripts at your own risk!!

-So, if at all, my scripts and pipelines are helpful to you, please cite the original publication involved.
+So, Please use these scripts at your own risk!!
+If at all, my scripts and pipelines are helpful to you, please cite the original publication if any software is involved rather than citing my page.
 A really big thanks to Github for creating a platform to host our coding scripts.

  <h6>Thank you!!
-Dhanyavaad!!
-Shukriya!!
-Nandri!!
-Dhanyavadamulu!!
-Happy coding!!
+ <h6>Dhanyavaad!!
+ <h6>Shukriya!!
+ <h6>Nandri!!
+ <h6>Dhanyavadamulu!!

+<h6>Happy coding!!